 A New Game of Questions & Commands

-As we can continue into the next century, sometime in the late 1700s or early 1800s, the book The Gaping Wide-Mouthed Waddling Frog: A New Game of Questions & Commands was published.
+Let’s continue our quest with the history of Truth or Dare.
+Into the next century, sometime in the late 1700s or early 1800s, the book The Gaping Wide-Mouthed Waddling Frog: A New Game of Questions & Commands was published.
 The book looks a little different than what we think of modern-day Truth or Dare.
 For example, one page shows three monkeys in fancy British clothing.
 The caption reads: